 A 23-year megadrought is endangering the agricultural economy in the Southwest

-A 23-year megadrought is pushing some farmers in the Southwest to the brink.
-We're going to hear from the first place where farmers have been totally cut off from Colorado River water - central Arizona.
-As NPR's Kirk Siegler reports, the crisis is renewing questions about the viability of growing thirsty crops in a desert.
+**** A 23-year megadrought is pushing some farmers in the southwest to the brink.
+We're going to hear from the first place where farmers have been totally cut off from Colorado River water, central Arizona.
+As NPR's Kirk Siegler reports, the crisis renews questions about the viability of growing thirsty crops in a desert.

 KIRK SIEGLER, BYLINE: Will Thelander has heard it all before.
 Yes, this harsh and hot patch of ground south of Phoenix that he farms is a desert.
-And yes, farms gulp up about 80% of all the water in the Colorado River Basin.
+Yes, farms gulp up about 80% of all the water in the Colorado River basin.
 But he's tired of all the shots.

-WILL THELANDER: And they're like, well, cities use less water.
-OK, what has a bigger environmental impact - you know? - an open farm like this or the city of Phoenix?
+WILL THELANDER: They're like, well, cities use less water.
+OK, what has a bigger environmental impact - you know, an open farm like this or the city of Phoenix?

 SIEGLER: In Phoenix, you'd hardly know there's an historic drought.
 They still have water.
-But this year, farmers here in Pinal County had their Colorado River pumps shut off, and Thelander is fallowing half of his land.
-And at 35 years old, he's starting to get worried about the future of farming in the Southwest.
+But this year, farmers here in Pinal County had their Colorado River pumps shut off.
+Thelander is fallowing half of his land.
+And at 35 years old, he's starting to get worried about the future of farming in the southwest.

-THELANDER: You can't just go, well, it's the desert and they're out of water, so we'll grow food elsewhere.
+THELANDER: You can't just go, well, it's a desert and they're out of water, so we'll grow food elsewhere.
 Well, these industries have taken 50 to 100 years to establish.
-You don't just go, hey; we'll grow elsewhere.
+You don't just go, hey, we'll grow elsewhere.
 It's complicated.

 SIEGLER: When the Hoover Dam was built and Lake Mead filled, cheap, federally subsidized water allowed farmers to grow pecans in New Mexico, alfalfa and cotton in Arizona, greens and citrus in California.